 Fort Ticonderoga’s “Fort Fever Series” will begin in January and run through April 2017.
 The lecture series will be held on Sunday afternoons at 2 pm in the Mars Education Center.
 Tickets are $10 per person and can be purchased at the door; Fort Ticonderoga Members are admitted free of cost. » Continue Reading.

 Posts Tagged ‘Fort Ticonderoga’

-The King’s Garden at Fort Ticonderoga presents the Fourth Annual Garden & Landscape Symposium on Saturday, April 18th.
-This day-long symposium, geared for both beginning and experienced gardeners, provides helpful insights from garden experts who live and garden in upstate New York and northern New England.
+The King’s Garden at Fort Ticonderoga will present its Fifth Annual Garden & Landscape Symposium on Saturday, April 9, 2016.
+This day-long symposium, geared for both beginning and experienced gardeners, provides insights from garden experts who live and garden in Upstate New York and Northern New England.